More Than Kawaii: Music

-"Kawaii Kaiwai" is musically described as a cute J-pop song reminiscent of Vocaloid music, in sharp contrast to its critical lyrics.
+"Liar Liar" is musically described as an upbeat tune with a Japanese melody and heavy bass sound.
+"Kawaii Kaiwai" is a cute J-pop song reminiscent of Vocaloid music, in sharp contrast to its critical lyrics.
 "Sit Down Please" leans very heavily into hip-hop, more than previous releases by @onefive, and contains multiple beat switches.
-"Kaixin Train 080" is described as a party anthem song, while "Hanamichi" is a ballad song.
+"Kāixīn Ressha 080" (開心列車080) is described as a party anthem song, while "Hanamichi" is a ballad song.
 "Tap!Tap!Tap!", a live-only song from 2022, was remixed by DJ Takeru John Otoguro (TJO), through changes such as increasing the beats per minute, and was released for the first time as "Tap!Tap!Tap!
 (TJO Remix)".

 Lyrics

 "Liar Liar", with lyrics such as "I'm more than kawaii", is intended to draw the attention of listeners towards the various sides of @onefive that are not only kawaii, i.e., not only cute.
 The song "Kawaii Kaiwai" declares that, contrary to the prevalent overuse of the word "kawaii" in Japanese society, "kawaii" alone cannot express the one-of-a-kind existence of the members of @onefive.
 The title of the song, which means "cute community", is the name that the members gave to those who are guilty of treating the word "kawaii" without care, and the song is aimed at them.
-The title of "Sit Down Please" uses wordplay as it sounds similar to "shiranpuri" (知らんぷり; 'feigning ignorance'), and its lyrics revolve around pushing ahead without worrying about negative opinions, especially from anti-fans.
-"Kaixin Train 080" includes Chinese words in its title and lyrics to reflect how the members of @onefive had studied Chinese for their international performance in Taiwan on December 31, 2024.
+The title of "Sit Down Please" uses wordplay as it sounds similar to "shiranpuri" (知らんぷり), and its lyrics revolve around pushing ahead without worrying about negative opinions, especially from anti-fans.
+"Kāixīn Ressha 080" includes Chinese words in its title and lyrics to reflect how the members of @onefive had studied Chinese for their first international performance in Taiwan on December 31, 2024.
 The lyrics for "Hanamichi" were devised by the four members, and were then put into their final form by Yui Mugino.